collective/collective.recipe.backup/collective/recipe/backup/README.txt

     buildout directory.

 keep
     Number of full backups to keep.
-Defaults to ``0``, which means old backups are not removed. ``2``, for instance, means that the current and the previous full backup are kept.
+Defaults to ``2``, which means that the current and the previous full backup are kept.
 Older backups are removed, including their incremental backups.
+Set it to ``0`` to keep all backups.

 datafs
     In case the ``Data.fs`` isn't in the default ``var/filestorage/Data.fs``